 • What’s their mission?
 Supports individuals and families affected by breast and gynecological cancers by providing free healthy meals, transportation to treatment, housing essentials and peer support.
 They offer practical help and emotional support to promote healing and hope.

 • What will they use the grant for?
-Funds will be used to provide 200 healthy meals to breast and gynecological cancer patients and their families in the STL region.
-For 8-24 weeks, based on clients’ cancer type and treatment needs, three meals for every person in the household will be delivered directly to the homes.
+The organization will use the funds to provide 200 healthy meals to breast and gynecological cancer patients and their families in the St. Louis reigion.
+For 8-24 weeks, depending on each client’s cancer type and treatment needs, the organization will deliver three meals per person in each household directly to their homes.
 Each meal costs an average of $10.

 Visit their site